tperry-r7/metasploit-framework/documentation/framework/framework_style_guide.md

 ## Lists

-### Ordered vs. Unordered Lists

 Use ordered list when describing a procedure or when a user needs to take an action before taking another, such as a tutorial.
 Use unordered lists for defintions and when the order of the data doesn't matter.

-## List Punctuation and Format

-In general, capitalize the initial letter in each list item and use a period to end a list item only if the item is a complete sentence or combining the list item and the lead-in creates a complete sentence.
-If using a list for defintions, then bold the definition.
+- Capitalize the initial letter in each list item and use a period to end a list item only if the item is a complete sentence
+- If using a list for defintions, then bold the definition.
+- Use a lead in sentence for lists with a colon.

 **Do**

 Unordered list example:

+Before you begin:
 - You have installed an apt-based Linux environment, such as Ubuntu or Kali.
 - You have created a GitHub account and associated an ssh key with it.
 - You have familiarity with Git and Github, or have completed the Github bootcamp.